 Overview

-This concentration provides students in various disciplines and professions with training in quantitative psychology.
-Upon completing the concentration, students are able to apply advanced quantitative methods to behavioral data.
-Methods include Bayesian Statistics, Mediation and Moderation, Factor Analysis, Structural Equation Modeling, Multilevel Modeling, Longitudinal Data Analysis, and Item Response Theory.
+The Concentration in Quantitative Psychology equips graduate students across disciplines with advanced training in quantitative methodologies for analyzing behavioral data.
+Upon completion, students will gain proficiency in applying sophisticated statistical techniques, including Bayesian Statistics, Mediation and Moderation, Factor Analysis, Structural Equation Modeling, Multilevel Modeling, Longitudinal Data Analysis, and Item Response Theory.

 Contact